 This recent multiplication in ESG standards and the engagement by investors, customers and other stakeholders represents a step change, but if the responsible production of metals and minerals is to become the new norm, we need to see an acceleration of their uptake and implementation.
 This is the only way to both level the ESG playing field and enhance the industry’s contribution to achieving the SDGs.

-Aidan Davy is the Chief Operating Officer at the International Council on Mining and Metals.
+Aidan Davy is COO at the International Council on Mining and Metals.